-- We don’t use textbook recipes and improve our breads through experimentation
+We don’t use textbook recipes and place value in continuous experimentation.

-- Naturally leavened breads have low glycemic index; a true sourdough actually lowers the glycemic load of a meal.
+Sourdough breads have a low glycemic index; a true sourdough actually lowers the glycemic load of a meal.
 This is real bread, as it was meant to be.
 And you don't have to feel guilty about eating it.

-- Most of our breads will last for days.
-Keep your bread in a bread box, or keep it inside of a paper bag for the first 1-2 days.
-Beyond 1-2 days, place inside of a plastic bag to retain moisture.
-Refresh your bread in an oven or toaster to crisp up the crust and soften the crumb.
+Our breads will keep well for a week or more.
+Keep your bread at room temperature in a bread box, or in a paper bag for the first 1-2 days.
+Beyond that, place in an airtight container to maintain moistness.
+Refresh the bread in an oven or toaster to crisp up the crust and soften the crumb.

-- For long-term storage, freeze your bread.
+For long-term storage, freeze your bread.
 Slice into halves, quarters or slices and set inside a plastic bag.
-To consume, dampen the crust with water and heat in oven at 350 degrees until crust is crisp.
+To consume, dampen the crust with water and heat in oven at 375 degrees until the crust is crisp.
 Please refrain from keeping our breads in your fridge.

 Where and how can I buy Miche bread?

 We're a direct-to-consumer service with no retail footprint.
-We offer quarterly subscriptions for pick up on most weeks.
+We offer quarterly subscriptions for pick up at locations around Austin.

 When and where do I pick up my bread?